Munro, Buenos Aires: Sports

 The most important activity is football, with several social clubs hosting the sport apart from other activities.
 Club Atlético Colegiales was established in 1908 as "Club Atlético Libertarios Unidos" in the city of Buenos Aires.
-The club affiliated to the Argentine Football Association and has played in the competitions organised by the body since then.
+The club is affiliated with the Argentine Football Association and has played in the competitions organized by the body since then.
 Colegiales moved to their new location on Antonio Malaver and Gervasio Posadas streets (then Munro, currently Florida Oeste) in 1948, where the institution has been located since then.

 Rugby union and field hockey are represented by the Olivos Rugby Club, established in 1927.
-The rugby teams compete in tournaments organised by the Unión de Rugby de Buenos Aires (URBA).
+The rugby teams compete in tournaments organized by the Unión de Rugby de Buenos Aires (URBA).